llvm/llvm-project/flang/docs/AssumedRank.md

 represent assumed-rank in procedure characteristics.

 ### Runtime Representation of Assumed-Ranks
-Assumed-ranks are implemented as CFI_cdesct_t (18.5.3) with the addition of an f18 specific addendum when required for the type.
+Assumed-ranks are implemented as CFI_cdesc_t (18.5.3) with the addition of an f18 specific addendum when required for the type.
 This is the usual f18 descriptor, and no changes is required to represent assumed-ranks in this data structure.
 In fact, there is no difference between the runtime descriptor